InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-05-13-Predicting-Athlete-Recovery-score.md

 |       1000|   5|           5|  28|      2|          5|             2|                    28|                9.2|                  6.7|                  0|            1|                 64|     62|        3.3|             7.4|          1.1|           12.3|
 |       1000|   6|           6|  28|      2|          5|             1|                    70|                5.5|                  8.4|                149|            2|                 58|     79|        6.2|             5.1|          3.1|           82.3|

 The data has 18 columns and 7774 rows.
 The data has been cleaned, there are no NAs or other issues with the data.
-It is a tidy data set.
+It is a tidy data set.<br>

 Types of data
 <br>